Book cover

 }

 This program prints Hello World and then HELLO WORLD.
-The reason is that the toUpperCase method does not change the s1 string, but returns a copy of it in uppercase.
+The reason is that the toUpperCase method does not change the s1 string, but instead returns a new string with the uppercase version of the original one.

 Whenever possible, we should create immutable objects, as they can be shared freely and safely with other functions.
 For example, in Java, you can pass a string as a parameter to a function f and be sure that f will not change its content.
-This would not happen if strings were mutable because it would be possible for f to change the string.
-As a second advantage, immutable objects are thread-safe, meaning there is no need to synchronize the access of threads to their methods.
-The reason is simple: the classical problems of concurrent systems, like race conditions, occur only when multiple threads can change the state of an object.
-If the state is immutable, such problems automatically disappear.
+This would not be the case if strings were mutable, as it would be possible for f to change the string.
+An additional advantage is that immutable objects are thread-safe, meaning there is no need to synchronize thread access to their methods.
+The reason is simple: the classic problems of concurrent systems, such as race conditions, occur only when multiple threads can change the state of an object.
+If the state is immutable, such problems disappear by design.

 However, we should understand this code smell within the context of the programming language used in a project.
-For example, when we use a functional language, objects are immutable by definition, meaning, this code smell will never appear.
-On the other hand, when we use an imperative language, it is normal to have a certain number of mutable objects.
-For this reason, in these languages, we should try to minimize the number of such objects, without, however, assuming we will completely eliminate them.
-For instance, we should make simple and small objects immutable, like those representing ZIPCode, Currency, Address, Date, Time, Phone, Color, Email, etc. To illustrate, we show next the implementation of an immutable Date class:
+For example, in functional languages, objects are immutable by definition, meaning this code smell will never appear.
+On the other hand, in imperative languages, it is common to have a certain number of mutable objects.
+For this reason, when using these languages, we should try to minimize the number of such objects, without, however, expecting to completely eliminate them.
+As a guideline, we should make simple and small objects immutable, such as those representing ZIPCode, Currency, Address, Date, Time, Phone, Color, and Email, among others.

-private void check(int day, int month, int year)
+record Date(int day, int month, int year) {

 }